mue/mue/README.md

 Fast, open and free-to-use new tab page for most modern browsers.

+*This is the code for the extension.
+If you are looking for the website code, please look [here](https://github.com/TurboMarshmello/muetab.xyz).*

 ## Features
 * Fast and free
 * Supports multiple browsers